 4. Are you monitoring how well your posts are performing?

-What is the first thing you do when you want to buy a new computer?
-Do you put on your shoes and drive to the nearest Best Buy, or do you open up your laptop and do a little online research?
+What is the first thing you do when you want to tryout a new restaurant or hire a home services company?
+Do you immediately head to the new restaurant or hire the home services company, or do you do a little online research to check reviews, menu items or project photos?

 In today’s digital landscape, the first step for most people in making a purchase is seeking out product or service reviews online.
 So who will be there when consumers come looking for you?
 The companies that have an established social media presence will have a leg up on the competition.